 Best Practice: Set all file size limits on Advanced Threat Defense to the same value.

-We also recommend implementing this value on Secure Web Gateway, for example, by creating a rule that only forwards files for scanning to Advanced Threat Defense if they do not exceed the size limit.
+We also recommend implementing this value on Web Gateway, for example, by creating a rule that only forwards files for scanning to Advanced Threat Defense if they do not exceed the size limit.

 For more information about default size limits on Advanced Threat Defense and the methods of changing them, see the Skyhigh Security Advanced Threat Defense Product Guide.

 On Web Gateway, you can configure a rule that blocks files if they exceed a particular size limit.
 By inserting this rule in a rule set for handling Advanced Threat Defense scanning activities, you can make sure that only files with suitable sizes are passed on to Advanced Threat Defense.